-The 2017-18 campaign produced the school’s first regional playoff berth in nearly two decades and the Falcons hosted a regional game last season.
-SSES has failed to advance past that regional playoff opener with losses to Naples First Baptist Academy (2018) and Fort Myers Canterbury (2019).
-That remains the next hurdle for Ruemenapp’s emerging Falcons to get over as they begin a new rebuilding effort this season.
+The 2017-18 campaign produced the school’s first regional playoff berth in nearly two decades and the Falcons hosted a regional game for the first time in 2019.
+SSES failed to advance past both of those regional playoff openers with losses to Naples First Baptist Academy (2018) and Fort Myers Canterbury (2019).
+That remains the next hurdle for the emerging Falcons to get over as they begin a new rebuilding effort this season.